 Mulch is any protective material used to cover the soil.
 Below are the main benefits of using mulch in the garden:

-• Restricts damage from some pests and wildlife.
+- Can help reduce damage from certain pests and wildlife.

-• As they decompose, they impart valuable nutrients to the soil beneath.
+- As mulch decomposes, it can add valuable nutrients to the soil beneath.

-Overall, mulched soil leads to a healthier and more visually appealing garden.
+Overall, mulched soil results in a healthier, more visually appealing garden.

 Different Types of Mulch